liftbridge-io/liftbridge/documentation/client_implementation.md

 that at least one `AckPolicy` is set.
 A `PublishRequest` with `AckPolicy` is set to `AckPolicy_NONE` will be rejected explicity by the server.

+Note: if `EncryptionDataAtRest` is configured, you should make sure that an environment variable `LOCAL_MASTER_KEY` is set.
+This is the master key that will be used to wrap data key.
+See [Encryption of Data-at-rest](concepts.md#Encryption-of-data-at-rest-on-server-side).
+The value should be a valid 128-bit or 256-bit AES key.

 ```go
 // CreateStream creates a new stream attached to a NATS subject.
 Subject is the